PlaceOS/docs/how-to/location-services/area-management.md

 ```

-Once configured, there is an additional tab added to zones where you can graphically define areas on the map
+Once configured, there is an extra tab added to zones where you can graphically define areas on the map